ColtonChill/Auction_App/README.md

 ## System Test
 0. Insure all Unit & Integration Tests have been passed.
-1. Use the Admin account operation to verify persistence with add, remove, and edit option.
+1. Use the Admin account operation to verify persistence with add, remove, and edit options.
-2. Test the Auction timer by using the client to attempt to bid on items before and after the time has resolved.
+2. Test the Auction timer by using the client to attempt to bid on items before and after the timer has resolved.
 3. Use multiple instances of a client to simultaneously bid on an item to insure proper error handling.
 4. Test the client on various platforms (Android/Apple, Chrome/Safari, etc)
-5. Utilize the built in Spring System Testing verify abstracted dependancies (DataBase interactions, API calls, Volume testing, etc).
+5. Utilize the built in Spring System Testing to verify abstracted dependancies (DataBase interactions, API calls, Volume testing, etc).